Spikingformer: A Key Foundation Model for Spiking Neural Networks: Related Work

 \subsection{Transformer-based Spiking Neural Network.}

 Most existing SNNs borrow architectures from convolutional neural networks (CNNs), so their performance is limited by the performance of CNNs.
-The transformer architecture, originally designed for natural language processing \cite{vaswani2017attention}, has achieved great success in many computer vision tasks, including image classification \cite{dosovitskiy2020image,yuan2021tokens}, object detection \cite{carion2020end,zhu2020deformable,liu2021swin} and semantic segmentation \cite{wang2021pyramid,yuan2021volo}.
-The structure of transformer leads to promise for a novel kind of SNNs, with great potential to break through the bottleneck of SNNs' performance.
-So far, two main related works: Spikformer\cite{zhou2023spikformer} and Spikeformer\cite{li2022spikeformer} have proposed spiking neural networks based on transformer architecture.
-Although Spikeformer replaces the activation function used in the feedforward layers with a spiking activation function, there are still a lot of non-spike operations remained, including floating point multiplication, division, exponential operation.
+The transformer architecture, originally designed for natural language processing \cite{vaswani2017attention}, has achieved great success in many computer vision tasks, including image classification \cite{dosovitskiy2020image,yuan2021tokens}, object detection \cite{carion2020end,zhu2020deformable}, and semantic segmentation \cite{wang2021pyramid,yuan2021volo}.
+The structure of the transformer leads to a novel kind of SNN, with great potential to break through the bottleneck of SNNs' performance.
+So far, two main related works: Spikformer \cite{zhou2023spikformer} and Spikeformer \cite{li2022spikeformer}, have proposed spiking neural networks based on transformer architecture.
+Although Spikeformer replaces the activation function used in the feedforward layers with a spiking activation function, there are still a lot of non-spike operations remaining, including floating point multiplication, division, and exponential operation.
 Spikformer proposes a novel Spiking Self Attention (SSA) module by using spike-form Query, Key, and Value without softmax, and achieves state-of-the-art performances on many datasets.
 However, the structure of Spikformer with residual connection still contains non-spike computation.
-In our study, we adopt the SSA module from Spikformer, and modify the residual structure to be purely event-driven, which is hardware-friendly and energy efficient while improving performance.
+In our study, we innovatively integrates MS Residual and Self-Attention in a spike-driven way to address this problem.